Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Magnetic ordering

 \section{Magnetic ordering}

-There are various studies commenting on the magnetic ordering of the LVO compound \cite{bordet1993structural,sawada1996orbital,fang2003anisotropic,fang2004quantum,mahajan1992magnetic}, V being a magnetic transition metal with total spin moment of V$^{3+}$ ion (3d$^2$), $S=1$.
-The pseudo-cubic phase of LVO, which is a tetragonal distortion of the cubic LVO, shows a C-type antiferromagnetic (AFM) ordering in the low temperature phase.
-The susceptibility exhibits a peak at $T_c \sim$ 140K and the system undergoes orthorhombic to monoclinic-paramagnetic phase transition at the transition temperature, $T_c$ \cite{bordet1993structural,mahajan1992magnetic}.
-The cubic LVO with the space group same as KTO (Pm$\bar{3}$n), on the other hand, is a ferromagnetic (FM) compound as suggested by a previous first-principles study \cite{rashid2017theoretical}.
-We present the spin-polarized density of states (DOS) of LVO in Fig. \ref{fig:sp-dos}(a).
-The DOS clearly shows the ferromagnetic nature of the cubic LVO.
-Also, importantly, a large band gap ($\sim$ 4eV) in the spin-down channel of the DOS depicts \textit{half-metallic} (HM) nature of this cubic phase which is also reported previously \cite{rashid2017theoretical}.
-Ferromagnets with the HM character \cite{de1983new} signifies their utilization for spintronics devices, where spin current as well as charge current utilized \cite{picozzi2003first,mavropoulos2005half,hashemifar2005preserving,di2018half,jena2023evidence,spinelectronics}.
+Numerous investigations are available in literature for the magnetic characteristics of bulk LVO compound \cite{bordet1993structural, sawada1996orbital,fang2003anisotropic,fang2004quantum, mahajan1992magnetic}.
+With a total spin moment $S=1$ from V$^{3+}$ ionic configuration (3d$^2$), vanadium (V) plays a crucial role in the magnetism of LVO.
+The pseudo-cubic phase of LVO, with a tetragonal distortion of the cubic structure, exhibits C-type antiferromagnetic (AFM) order at low temperatures.
+In the C-type AFM, V moments in the basal plane (ab plane) are antiferromagnetically ordered while the moments along the c-axis are ordered ferromagnetically.
+The susceptibility displays a peak at the transition temperature $T_N \sim$ 140K and there is a concomitant orthorhombic to monoclinic transition at that temperature \cite{bordet1993structural, mahajan1992magnetic}.
+Conversely, the cubic LVO, sharing the same space group as KTO (Pm$\bar{3}$n), is claimed to be ferromagnetic (FM) \cite{rashid2017theoretical}.
+In Fig. \ref{fig:sp-dos}(a), we present the spin-polarized DOS for bulk cubic LVO, revealing the unmistakable FM nature of the cubic phase.
+Notably, the DOS illustrates a substantial band gap (approximately 4 eV) in the spin-down channel, while the spin up channel shows finite DOS at FL, indicative of a \textit{half-metal}.
+This was reported earlier as well \cite{rashid2017theoretical}.
+The \textit{half-metallic} character, a distinctive feature of the ferromagnetic state \cite{de1983new}, has its potential utility in spintronics devices, where both spin current and charge current are harnessed \cite{picozzi2003first,mavropoulos2005half,hashemifar2005preserving,di2018half,jena2023evidence,spinelectronics}.